mshih01/aacalc2/README.md

     - retreat if the probability of destroying the defender is too high (strafe / attack to retreat)

 ##Future work:

 - The current cost reporting and EV based analysis is based IPC cost of units.
-        This could be generalized to any arbitrary cost function (user input -- or custom preset) For example a cost function that emphasizes unit count.
+    - This could be generalized to any arbitrary cost function (user input -- or custom preset)
+        - For example a cost function that emphasizes unit count.
-        Or one that mirrors attack power.
+        - Or one that mirrors attack power.
-        Or one that mirrors attack strength.
+        - Or one that mirrors attack strength.
-        Or a cost function which gives extra weight for losing air (e.g. a russian/german fighter worth more than others)
+        - Or a cost function which gives extra weight for losing air
+            - (e.g. a russian/german fighter worth more than others)

 - Take and hold analysis...
 In multiwave -- switch sides in between waves to model takes and hold.

 - Army recommendation.
-        Given an attacking army and defending army.
+    - Given an attacking army and defending army, and a target percentage
         - recommend a subset of the defending army that meets target percentage to defend.
         - recommend a subset of the attacking army that meets target percentage to win.

     - Multi-territory defense analysis: (For VC win analysis)
         - Need to optimize odds to hold 3 or more territories.
         - Input:
             - attacking forces for each of the territories.
             - total number of defending units.
         - Output:
             - the army composition for each territory that maximizes the chance to defend.

 ##Example usage:

 ```
 const input: MultiwaveInput = {
 	wave_info: [